Koenkk/zigbee2mqtt.io/docs/guide/usage/pairing_devices.md

 Enabling joining via the frontend ensures that joining is disabled automatically after 255 seconds.
 The joining button can be found in the right top.

+## Pairing via a specific device
+To the right of Permit join (All) button is an arrow pointing down.
+This will allow you to pick any router to join from.
+That is not a gaurentee the router is chosen.
+This can be useful especially for Aqara devices or a switch to a light bulb.

 ### MQTT (recommended)
 The `zigbee2mqtt/bridge/request/permit_join` MQTT topic can be used to enable joining.
 It is recommended to provide a value for `time` to ensure joining is automatically disabled.
 See [MQTT topic and messages](./mqtt_topics_and_messages.md#zigbee2mqtt-bridge-request-permit-join) for more information.